lsst-sqre/gafaelfawr/docs/user-guide/helm.rst

     The attribute from which to get the user's email address.
     Default: ``mail``.

+``config.ldap.gidAttr``
+    The attribute holding the user's primary GID number.
+    This can be set to null to tell Gafaelfawr to not attempt to get the GID number from LDAP.
+    This normally only makes sense if ``addUserGroup`` is also set to true.
+    Default: ``gidNumber``.

 ``config.ldap.nameAttr``
     The attribute from which to get the user's full name.
     This attribute should hold the whole name that should be used, not just a surname or family name (which are not universally valid concepts anyway).
     Default: ``displayName``.

+``config.ldap.uidAttr``
+    The attribute holding the user's UID number.
+    This can be set to null if UIDs should instead come from :ref:`Firestore <firestore>`.
+    Default: ``uidNumber``.

 ``config.ldap.userSearchAttr``
     The attribute holding the username, used to find the user's entry.
     Default: ``uid``.

+.. _firestore:

 Firestore UID/GID assignment
 ============================

 Gafaelfawr can manage UID and GID assignment internally, using `Google Firestore <https://cloud.google.com/firestore>`__ as the storage mechanism.
-This only works with Open ID Connect authentication, and :ref:`Cloud SQL <cloudsql>` must also be enabled.
+:ref:`Cloud SQL <cloudsql>` must also be enabled.
 The same service account used for Cloud SQL must have read/write permissions to Firestore.

-When this support is enabled, Gafaelfawr ignores any UID and GID information from the tokens issued by the upstream OpenID Connect provider and from LDAP, and instead assigns UIDs and GIDs to users and groups by name the first time that a given username or group name is seen.
+When this support is enabled, Gafaelfawr ignores any UID and GID information from GitHub or LDAP, and instead assigns UIDs and GIDs to users and groups by name the first time that a given username or group name is seen.
 UIDs and GIDs are never reused.
 They are assigned from the ranges documented in :dmtn:`225`.